Demolition of Georgetown Pike Bridge to begin

-MCLEAN Va.
-(DC News Now) — The Virginia Department of Transportation has announced they will be beginning demolition of the northern side of the Georgetown Pike Bridge.
+MCLEAN, Va.
+(DC News Now) — The Virginia Department of Transportation said it will start demolition of the northern side of the Georgetown Pike Bridge.
 The work is being done in association with the I-495 NEXT project team, a public-private partnership that aims to extend express lanes.

-The demolition is expected to begin the night of July 27, drivers can expect multiple lane closures and 30-minute stoppages.
-Noise is also expected around the area, as a result of work being done on the center pier.
+The demolition is expected to begin the night of July 27.
+Drivers can expect multiple lane closures and 30-minute stoppages.
+Noise also is expected in the area as a result of work being done on the center pier.

 The reconfigured Georgetown Pike Interchange aims to provide several improvements over the existing interchange, including: